 It is also said that the exiled King Charles II (he had been crowned King of Scotland, in January 1651) sought refuge there, in 1651, after the Battle of Worcester.
 In fact, the closest Charles came to Exeter when fleeing to France was Castle Cary and Charmouth.
 Certainly at this time, alternate names for the building was Cavalier or Chevalier House.

 In December 1787 a for sale notice appeared in the Flying Post, referring to the former Fountain Inn; it became the premises of Richard Sercombe, a wine and spirit merchant whose family originated from Dunsford.
-It is interesting to note that the Fountain Inn on the quay was also owned by a Richard Sercombe.
 The Sercombes were grocers and salt dealers and remained in Chevalier House for the next five generations.
 In 1868, John Sercombe died without an heir.
+It is interesting to note that the Fountain Inn on the quay was also coincidentally owned by a Richard Sercombe.

 Disaster struck when this whole area was destroyed, along with the Chevalier Inn, in the May 1942 blitz.
 The post war replacement, next to St George's Hall cannot be said to be a worthy successor.
 However, it is still a pub - in 1958 it was known as the Chevalier Tavern and Restaurant and during the 1970's it was Winston's, No 10's and Churchill's and became known, briefly for a weekly disco called the Rock Machine.
 It then became the Hog's Head, a student haunt in term time.

 It was planned that a new equestrian statue would be placed on the roof of the Hogs Head, after a public subscription organised by local historian Todd Gray, in the spring of 2005.
 However, by 2009 the ceramic was still languishing in the museum.
-In June 2009, Tim Wetherspoon, owner of J D Wetherspoon, the pub and restaurant chain announced that they had taken over the Hogs Head, which would be refurbished.
-It is intended to rename the establishment the Chevalier Inn, a welcome return to a traditional name.
+In June 2009, Tim Martin, owner of J D Wetherspoon, the pub and restaurant chain announced that they had taken over the Hogs Head, which would be refurbished.
+It was renamed the Chevalier Inn, a welcome return to a traditional name.